 Students are asked to research the firms and offices practicing the type of law they wish to specialize in.
 Students usually make their own arrangements directly with the law office.
-If necessary, the Legal Studies Institute Program Manager will assist the student in locating a host agency.
+If necessary, the Paralegal Certificate program director will assist the student in locating a host agency.

-All Internships must be planned with and approved by the Legal Studies Program Director prior to beginning.
-Students should arrange an internship meeting with the Program Director in the semester prior to performing the internship/practicum.
+All internships must be planned with and approved by the Paralegal program director prior to beginning.
+Students should arrange an internship meeting with the program director in the semester prior to performing the internship/practicum.

 There is a one-time application fee of $50.

 Each course is $459.